Cartilage repair procedures

-Damage to this cartilage lining of the knee can result in pain, instability and locking within the knee , and is one of the most common reasons that a patient seeks medial help from a knee surgeon.
+Damage to this cartilage lining of the knee can result in pain, instability, and locking within the knee.
+This is one of the most common reasons why patients seek medical help from knee surgeons.

 What is the difference between osteoarthritis and a cartilage surface defect ?